open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   - No `ref`, no `extends`, no `imports`, no alias, no other complex constructs.
   - Yaml or JSON format so resolved registries can be easily consumed by any tool.
 - Optional lineage section.

+The structure of resolved registries is less subject to change.
+We can always add advanced support for embedding, more complex inheritance mechanisms, etc. The resolved registry format will not change because all these complex constructs will be removed during the resolution process.
+This property makes resolved registries good candidates for publication and easier to consume.

 The content of a resolved registry depends on the:
 - The semantic convention files composing the registry to resolve.